collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Fetch pull request branch locally and checkout the branch fetch the pull request branch to your computer to run the code so that you can evaluate the proposed change.

-* Edit, merge with branch

 https://help.github.com/articles/committing-changes-to-a-pull-request-branch-created-from-a-fork
 * you make change, merge with intended branch and push to origin (follow instructions, live branch/deployed?)

-- General process for making a local change, committing, merging and pushing back to GitHub
+- General process for making a local change, committing, merging with branch and pushing back to GitHub
 - How to keep local code up to date